PeterWaher/IoTGateway/Mocks/Waher.Mock.Lamp/README.md

 If the application is interacting with a Thing Registry, it will display a QR Code on the console screen during startup.
 This QR Code encodes an URI containing the meta-data necessary to claim the device.

-## Binary executable

-You can test the application by downloading a [binary executable](../../Executables/Waher.Mock.Lamp.zip).
-If you don't have an XMPP client you can use to chat with the sensor, or if the one you use does not support the XMPP IoT XEPs, you can also download the [WPF client](https://waher.se/Downloads/IoTClientSetup.exe) available in the solution.

 ## License

 You should carefully read the following terms and conditions before using this software.
 Your use of this software indicates